Khwaja Wasiuddin

-Khawaja Wasiuddin (20 March 1920 – 22 September 1992) was a Bangladeshi army general and diplomat from Dhaka Nawab family.
-He started his career as a young officer in the British Indian Army and later became a senior general in Pakistan Army.
-In 1971, he was the highest ranking Bengali officer in the Pakistani army.
-In 1973, he was repatriated to Bangladesh, where he was received at the airport by General M.A.G.
-Osmani.
-He later served as a senior general in Bangladesh Army.
+Khwaja Wasiuddin (20 March 1920 – 22 September 1992) was a three-star general of the Pakistan Army and the Bangladesh Army and a diplomat of Pakistan and Bangladesh from the Dhaka Nawab family.
+He started his career as a young officer in the British Indian Army and later became a senior general in the Pakistan Army.
+In 1971, he was the highest-ranking officer in the Pakistani army from East Pakistan.
+In 1973, he was repatriated to Bangladesh, where he was received at the airport by General M. A. G. Osmani.
+He later served as a senior general in the Bangladesh Army.
 He was the permanent representative of Bangladesh to the United Nations.

-Early life
+Early life and education

-Khwaja Wasiuddin was born on 20 March 1920 in Ahsan Manzil, Dacca, Bengal Presidency (Present-day Bangladesh).
-His father, Khwaja Shahabuddin, was the governor of North-west Frontier Province of Pakistan and member of the Dhaka Nawab family; his father's elder brother was Sir Khawaja Nazimuddin, the second Governor-General of Pakistan and subsequently its second Prime Minister.
-His mother was Farhat Banu, the niece of Nawab Sir Khwaja Salimullah and member of the Bengal Legislative Assembly.
-He studied at Dhaka Muslim High School and later in St Gregory's High School.
+Khwaja Wasiuddin was born on 20 March 1920 in Ahsan Manzil, Dacca, Bengal Presidency (present-day Bangladesh).
+His father, Khwaja Shahabuddin, was the governor of the North-West Frontier Province of Pakistan and a member of the Dhaka Nawab family; his father's elder brother was Sir Khwaja Nazimuddin, the second governor-general of Pakistan and subsequently its second prime minister.
+His mother was Farhat Banu, the niece of Nawab Sir Khwaja Salimullah and a member of the Bengal Legislative Assembly.
+He studied at Dhaka Muslim High School and later at St Gregory's High School.
 In 1938, he graduated from Prince of Wales Royal Indian Military College.

 Military career

-After graduation, he joined the Indian Military Academy and was commissioned as a Second Lieutenant in April 1940 in the 8th Punjab Regiment of the British Indian Army.
+After graduation, he joined the Indian Military Academy and was commissioned as a second lieutenant in April 1940 in the 8th Punjab Regiment of the British Indian Army.
 He served in the Burma Campaign of World War II.
 He reached the rank of major by 1943.
-In 1945, he was promoted to rank of lieutenant colonel and appointed as the additional deputy president of Inter Services Selection Board of British Indian Armed Forces.
+In 1945, he was promoted to the rank of lieutenant colonel and appointed as the additional deputy president of the Inter Services Selection Board of the British Indian Armed Forces.

 Pakistan

-After the partition of India, he opted for Pakistan Army.
-In Pakistan, he continued to work in Pakistani Inter Services Selection Board, eventually becoming its president.
-In 1951. he went for further studies in Camberley Staff College in the United Kingdom and subsequently was promoted to the rank of Brigadier general.
+After the partition of India, he opted for the Pakistan Army.
+In Pakistan, he continued to work in the Inter Services Selection Board, eventually becoming its president.
+In 1951.
+He went for further studies at Camberley Staff College in the United Kingdom and subsequently was promoted to the rank of brigadier general.

-In 1960, he was made the general officer commanding (GOC) of the 14th Division located in East Pakistan's Dhaka and in 1963 he was the commander of the10th Division located in Lahore, West Pakistan.
+In 1960, he was made the general officer commanding (GOC) of the 14th Division located in East Pakistan's Dhaka, and in 1963 he was the commander of the 10th Division located in Lahore, West Pakistan.
 Also, he was the chairman of Adamjee Cantonment College.
 In 1962, he was a provincial martial law administrator.
-In 1964, he got his higher education from Imperial Defense College in United Kingdom.
-In 1967, he was promoted to the rank of Lieutenant General and was appointed as the commander of the II Corps, the headquarters was firstly in Lahore and later was transferred to Multan, Punjab.
+In 1964, he got his higher education from Imperial Defense College in the United Kingdom.
+In 1967, he was promoted to the rank of lieutenant general and was appointed as the commander of the II Corps, the headquarters was firstly in Lahore and later was transferred to Multan, Punjab.